Specific leaf area: Rationale

 Specific leaf area is a ratio indicating how much leaf area a plant builds with a given amount of leaf biomass:

 where A is the area of a given leaf or all leaves of a plant, and ML is the dry mass of those leaves.
-Typical units are m2.kg−1 or mm2.mg−1.
+Typical units are m2/kg or mm2/mg.

 Leaf mass per area (LMA) is its inverse and can mathematically be decomposed in two component variables, leaf thickness (LTh) and leaf density (LD):

-Typical units are g.m−2 for LMA, µm for LTh and g.ml−1 for LD.
+Typical units are g/m2 for LMA, μm for LTh and g/mL for LD.

 Both SLA and LMA are frequently used in plant ecology and biology.
 SLA is one of the components in plant growth analysis, and mathematically scales positively and linearly with the relative growth rate of a plant.
 LMA mathematically scales positively with the investments plants make per unit leaf area (amount of protein and cell wall; cell number per area) and with leaf longevity.
 Since linear, positive relationships are more easily analysed than inverse negative relationships, researchers often use either variable, depending on the type of questions asked.

-Normal Ranges
+Normal ranges

 Normal ranges of SLA and LMA are species-dependent and influenced by growth environment.
 Table 1 gives normal ranges (~10th and ~90th percentiles) for species growing in the field, for well-illuminated leaves.
-Aquatic plants generally have very low LMA values, with particularly low numbers reported for species such as Myriophyllum farwelli (2.8 g.m−2) and Potamogeton perfoliatus (3.9 g. m−2).
-Evergreen shrubs and Gymnosperm trees as well as succulents have particularly high LMA values, with highest values reported for Aloe saponaria (2010 g.m−2) and Agave deserti (2900 g.m−2).
+Aquatic plants generally have very low LMA values, with particularly low numbers reported for species such as Myriophyllum farwelli (2.8 g/m2) and Potamogeton perfoliatus (3.9 g/m2).
+Evergreen shrubs and Gymnosperm trees as well as succulents have particularly high LMA values, with highest values reported for Aloe saponaria (2010 g/m2) and Agave deserti (2900 g/m2).